juzzlin/DustRacing2D/README.md

 Your tires will wear out as the race progresses.
 This causes more and more sliding.

 Fortunately there's a pit (the yellow rectangle).
 By stopping on the pit your tires will be repaired.

 ### Custom track files

-Dust Racing searches for race tracks also in ~/DustRacingTracks/ where you can place your own race tracks.
+Dust Racing searches for race tracks in `~/DustRacingTracks/` where you can place your own race tracks.

+On Linux/Unix also `$XDG_DATA_HOME/DustRacing2D/tracks` is added to search paths, or `$HOME/.local/share/DustRacing2D/tracks` if `$XDG_DATA_HOME` is not defined.

 ## Command line options